jtribe/ios-tools/README.md

   6. Under Code Signing Identity, choose the `iPhone Developer: <your_team> (<team_id>)` identity for `Debug` and `iPhone Distribution: <your_team> (<team_id>)` for `Release`.
   7. Repeat steps `v.` and `vi.` for each app and test target in the workspace.
   8. Build and run!
+- If you get a message saying `FastlaneCore::Interface::FastlaneCrash: [!]
+No code signing identity found and can not create a new one because you enabled 'readonly'` when running `bin/execute.sh setup` it is because match needs to create a new certificate or provisioning profile, which the standard setup script is unable to do.
+Run `bundle exec match development` or `bundle exec match appstore`, depending on which you want to create (there's no harm in just running both to be sure).
 - If you get a message from match saying _Could not create another certificate, reached the maximum number of available certificates._ it is probably because you are creating a new certificate repository for multiple apps for the same client/team.
 The best resolution is probably to change over to using the existing repo and